fronckoski/game-library/README.md

     A delete icon for each library item.
   </li>
   <li>
-    Move style sheet out of the index HTML file.
+    Move style sheet out of the index HTML file, and into a .css stylesheet file.
   </li>
 </ul>